Argimlas/swh/content/posts/instruction-bar-terminals/index.md

    If you directly solder the 9V Battery clips onto the pcb it would be black on gnd and red on VIN.

 5. Next you should solder the radio-module.
-   1. Solder the 100 µF Capacitor onto the module. :warning: be carefull so that the white side of the capacitor is connected to the gnd pin of the radio-module
+   1. Solder the 100 µF Capacitor onto the module. :warning: be careful so that the white side of the capacitor is connected to the gnd pin of the radio-module

    2. Now solder all 4 wires to the radio-module.